 The Introduction to Health Research course has been developed to give you a solid foundation in health-related research to conduct and understand research.
 The course is a perfect starting point for healthcare professionals and early-career researchers looking to improve their research qualifications or gain a strong professional advantage in the workplace.

 What will I study?

 You’ll learn to:

 This is a Masters Level (SCQF 11) course with study of the equivalent of 5 credits and upon successful completion of this course, delegates will be able to progress onto our Fundamentals of Research design course (10 credits).
-Please note that this course is running as a pilot for summer 2021 and so it will be run on our OpenUWS learning platform rather than our main MyUWS system.
+The course will be run on our OpenUWS learning platform.

 Course Delivery and Assessment